 The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Portugal and Spain: Mike Korn and Ally Lewing of Heritage Tours Private Travel.

-Ally and Mike have spent years collecting a unique Rolodex of local experts and specialists in a variety of fields, enabling them to offer you exclusive experiences: Imagine spending an afternoon with one of Portugal’s best-known chefs (you can shadow him as he prepares his multiple restaurants for evening service, or eat dinner in the kitchen while he works), or enjoying Seville’s festive Semana Santa (Holy Week) procession from a private balcony above the raucous crowds.
-Ally and Mike are based in New York City but travel to Spain and Portugal frequently to develop experiences with local fashionistas, architects, museum curators, and even nobility.
+Mike and Ally have spent years collecting a unique Rolodex of local experts and specialists in a variety of fields, enabling them to offer you exclusive experiences: Imagine spending an afternoon with one of Portugal’s best-known chefs (you can shadow him as he prepares his multiple restaurants for evening service, or eat dinner in the kitchen while he works), or enjoying Seville’s festive Semana Santa (Holy Week) procession from a private balcony above the raucous crowds.
+Mike and Ally are based in New York City but travel to Spain and Portugal frequently to develop experiences with local fashionistas, architects, museum curators, and even nobility.
 They can open up the Alhambra when it’s closed to the public, or arrange lunch with a family that has been making vinho verde since the 14th century.
-Mike and Ally are also the right resource for travelers who want to add Morocco to a Spain or Portugal trip, since they have colleagues who are well-connected in Morocco and can work with them to arrange a logistically seamless trip combining the three countries.
+Use them for trips that include hotel accommodations (not rental villas or apartments) and private drivers and guides throughout.
+They are also the right resource if you’re combining Spain or Portugal with Morocco; they’ve got an office in Morocco and can work with their colleagues to arrange a seamless trip combining the three countries.

 Things to Do and See in Lisbon